khaudio/creature_adventures/Rules.md

 ## **Ascension**

-`Ascension` teleports the player to any `Shaman` on the game board.
+`Ascension` swaps two players' positions on the game board.
 It can only be used once per charge; i.e., once a player uses `Ascension`, they must purchase another one using more `Attribute Points`.
 Furthermore, the player receives `Astral Sickness` after teleporting, and cannot use `Ascension` on the next turn.

 - Level 1 (Cost: 3 `Attribute Points` per charge)